The Nest

 As the COVID-19 pandemic continues, many tenants are facing financial hardship.

 But all is not lost!
-There are many resources available to give tenants a helping hand with their rent payments.
+Many resources are available to help tenants with their rent payments.
 Many local governments have created emergency rental assistance programs that offer grants and loans to help struggling tenants pay their monthly or back rent.

 Written By: Nicole Benoliel